Nidhimejadiya/NM18/README.md

 # NM18
+Hello World 👋
-Hello World, this is my profile!
+This is my profile! 😎